-Together, Tisha and Steven share some of their personal stories and walk through how you can conquer rejection by betting on yourself even when the odds seem stacked against you.
+Together, Tisha and Steven share some of their personal stories and walk through how you can conquer rejection and never give up by betting on yourself even when the odds seem stacked against you.

 Welcome to Ignition Point – the show that’s here to help you take the leap, conquer your week, and achieve your goals.
 If you’re looking to amplify your mindset with a fresh perspective and spark your momentum – you’re in the right place.